Have you ever felt pumped to get into the gym and after doing only a few exercises you found yourself feeling completely drained of energy?

 #2 Not Planning Your Workout Routine Correctly

-When you work a main muscle group like your back or chest, you’re also hitting some of the other muscle groups that are connected to those.
+When you work the main muscle group like your back or chest, you’re also hitting some of the other muscle groups that are connected to those.

 Here’s an example of what I mean, when you do a chest workout, you’re also using your triceps.
 It may not be enough to get them sore but you’re still working them out.

-Well if you do chest on a Monday then turn around and do triceps on Tuesday then you may find that you’re not able to lift as much because your triceps still aren’t fully recovered from the previous days’ workout.
+Well if you do chest on a Monday then turn around and do triceps on Tuesday then you may find that you’re not able to lift as much because your triceps still isn’t recovered from the previous days’ workout.

 Try to find a good workout routine that focuses on hitting muscles groups together like (chest/triceps) or a routine that spreads those muscle groups out like chest on Monday & triceps on Thursday.

-#3 Going To Low On Your Calories When Dieting
+#3 Going Low On Your Calories When Dieting

 This can be somewhat related to point number one but this point is more focused on your calorie intake as a whole.

-Once you do this you now just have to keep track of your calories that you consume during the day.
-So if the calculator says you’ll lose 2 lbs a week when consuming 1750 calories per day, this doesn’t mean drop your calories to 1000 and try to lose 5 lbs a week.
+Once you do this you just have to keep track of the calories that you consume during the day.
+So if the calculator says you’ll lose 2 lbs a week when consuming 1750 calories per day, this doesn’t mean to drop your calories to 1000 and try to lose 5 lbs a week.

 Doing this is a quick way to find yourself drained of all kind of energy and cause you to be burnt out physically & mentally.

-If you have a workout trainer then they will usually help get you setup with your suggested calorie intake and dieting calorie suggestion.
-There are also plenty of free tools available now to help you get an idea of what range you should be at like this one for instance.
+If you have a workout trainer then they will usually help get you set up with your suggested calorie intake and dieting calorie suggestion.
+There are also plenty of free tools available now to help you get an idea of what range you should be at like this one.

-If you have a smart watch or a fitbit then this can be even easier because you have a much more detailed look on your overall activity for the day.
+If you have a smartwatch or a Fitbit then this can be even easier because you have a much more detailed look at your overall activity for the day.

 #4 Having Music Can Make Or Break Your Workout

-Just look around when you go to the gym, do you think everyone is listening to music because they just don’t want to talk to each other?
-Well that might be the case for some people, but overall music has a huge impact on your motivation levels.
+Just look around when you go to the gym if you think everyone is listening to music because they don’t want to talk to each other?
+Well, that might be the case for some people, but music has a huge impact on your motivation levels.

-Having the energy to hit the gym is much more of a mental aspect than it is a physically tired aspect in my opinion.
+Having the energy to hit the gym is much more of a mental aspect than it is a physically tired aspect.